Today’s Q&A session will cover the steps you can take to de-risk your business idea, while still in the ideation stage of the business.

 Understand The Problem You’re Solving

-Define your customer’s pain points and why the problem isn’t be solved currently.
+Define your customer’s pain points and why the problem isn’t being solved currently.
 This will help you define your solution and/or business idea.

 Talk to Your Customers